 Walmart is the leading supermarket chain in Chile, holding 44 percent of the sector’s market share, followed by Cencosud at 33 percent, according to Santander Trade Markets.
 Jumbo alone operates 59 supermarkets in Chile, boasting more than 3.76 million total square feet of space.

-Regarding its partnership with Jumbo, Mayol contacted local salmon-farming firm Caleta Bay, which uses F4F’s insect-based feed, to see if it could initiate a triangular business relationship.
+Half of F4F’s organic supermarket waste comes from Jumbo.
+As the partnership between the two companies was coming together, Mayol contacted local salmon-farming firm Caleta Bay, which uses F4F’s insect-based feed, to see if it could initiate a triangular business relationship.

 “I asked [Caleta Bay] how long they had been trying to get their products onto Jumbo shelves, and they said they had been trying for more than five years.
 I told them, ‘OK, I have a proposal for you,’ and that’s why today, Caleta Bay trout can be found in Jumbo,” he said.
 “So, the issue of waste from our circular economy also helps to open markets.”